cloudverve/wordpress-cloud-media-offloader-plugin/README.md

 * [Carbon Fields](https://wordpress.org/plugins/carbon-fields/) - This plugin is **_not_** compatible with legacy versions of Carbon Fields.
 If it detects that a version <=1.6.0 is loaded, it will deactivate.

-If you encounter any other incompatibilities, please [report them](https://github.com/dmhendricks/backblaze-media-offloader/issues).
+If you encounter any other in/compatibilities, please [report them](https://github.com/dmhendricks/backblaze-media-offloader/issues).

 ## TODO

 #### Immediate Goals

-* Clean up and create a proper translation (`.pot`) file
-* Clean up settings page
+* Testing: Localization, multisite, etc.

 #### Future Goals